 Check out our extensive Arizona wildflower list at the bottom of the page, complete with vibrant photos and bloom information!
 How many will you see in 2020?

 February showers make March wildflowers in the desert parks and create yet another reason to explore this beautiful state!
-During years of average and above average precipitation, it seems every direction you look there are beautiful yellow, red, orange, blue, or purple flowers blanketing the landscape.
+During years of average and above average precipitation, it seems every direction you look there are beautiful yellow, red, white, orange, blue, or purple flowers blanketing the landscape.
 Try not to be discouraged during the dry years...The desert is resilient and will do its best to impress while propagating the species.

 Parks at higher elevations see flowers later in the year, around May, and the blooms last well into the summer.
 There's typically more rainfall up north, which equates to even more beautiful northern Arizona wildflowers.
 The contrast of vibrant flowers against the backdrop of green is a sight to behold, so get your camera, comfortable outdoor shoes, and plenty of water and enjoy the rich colors across the state.

 Picacho Peak is arguably one of the best spots to see blooming wildflowers and cactus in Arizona, with bushels of incredible golden blooms throughout the park.
 The desert wildflowers here offer a unique and beautiful contrast to the green and brown hues of this Sonoran Desert destination.
 Experience the trails as they wind through a colorful sea of yellow, orange, purple, and red wildflowers, each step exposes new beautiful along the way.
 Plants, shrubs, and cacti all blooming, seemingly for your pleasure...Extend your trip and enjoy a stay in the campgrounds to get the most out of Arizona's wildflower season.
 Springtime weather is perfect for a desert camping experience, book a trip and expose yourself to the beauty Arizona so selflessly shares with you.